LBCC teams sign with Nike for apparel, gear

-According to LB Athletic Director Mark Majeski, the agreement is a standard five-year deal.
+According to LBCC Athletic Director Mark Majeski, the agreement is a standard five-year deal.

 "We are excited to partner with BSN Sports and Nike," Majeski said in a statement announcing the deal.
 "This agreement will allow us to provide all programs and student-athletes with apparel and gear that is consistent in quality, while at the same time enhancing our own brand by partnering with an industry leader like Nike."